thycotic/dsv-docs/product/cli-primer/index.md

 *thy user create --username "admin1" --password password2*

 If a string value has spaces, it must be wrapped in quotes.
-For example, when creating a role, the description should be quoted.
+For example, when creating a Role, the description should be quoted.

 *thy role create --name test-role --desc "a test role"*